Check out the training program offered by the Library introducing e-books, and referencing using the bibliographic software EndNote.

 Browse the shelves

 A number of useful print material is available on the library shelves.
 A book is shelved according to its call number.
 Call numbers group similar subjects together on the library shelves.
-View the subject areas and call number ranges that are typically relevant to Civil Engineering such as surveying (526.9) and structural analysis and design (624.17)
+View the subject areas and call number ranges that are typically relevant to Mechanical Engineering.

 Keywords (or key words) are words that tell you what approach you should take when answering an assignment question.